Home Blog 5 Essential Tips For Writing Hooks For Essays

 2. Statement/Declaration hook:

-Another technique of hooking your audience is by making a strong statement or declaration at the beginning of the essay.
-By strong we mean that it should create an impact and entice him/her to know more about it and a powerful statement will activate the thinking cells and lure the reader to explore more.
-The reader may agree or disagree with your claim but he/she will surely want to know how you make your point: Here are some examples to guide you:
+Another technique of hooking your audience is making a strong statement or declaration at the beginning of the essay.
+By strong, we mean that it should create an impact and entice him/her to know more about it, and a powerful statement will activate the thinking cells and lure the reader to explore more.
+The reader may agree or disagree with your claim but he/she will surely want to know how you make your point.
+Here are some examples of declaration hooks in the essay:

 • Your evening habits are spoiling your sleep.